EBI-Metagenomics/PIMENTO/README.md

 `-o <output_prefix>`: the prefix to be used on output files.

 #### Outputs

 `<output_prefix>_general_primer_out.txt`: Text file containing a 1 or 0 depending on if a primer was found on the forward strand (first line) and the reverse strand (second line).

+## Licensing
+All of the source code making up PIMENTO in this repository is licensed under the terms of the [Apache 2.0 license](LICENSE).
+The [standard primer library files](https://github.com/EBI-Metagenomics/PIMENTO/tree/main/pimento/standard_primers) and the [unit test data files](https://github.com/EBI-Metagenomics/PIMENTO/tree/main/tests/fixtures) are licensed under the terms of the [CC0 1.0 Universal (CC0 1.0) licence](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Citations